etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

     export default Home;
     ```
-2. In a terminal run the following commands to build the sub-application and to lift it on a local server
+2. In a terminal run the following commands to build the sub-application and to lift it on a local server.
         ``` bash title="Terminal"
         cd modules/com.etendoerp.subapp.base/resources
         yarn build && yarn dev